Characteristic Time Scales for the Geometry Transition of a Black Hole to a White Hole from Spinfoams: The transition amplitude

 \section{The transition amplitude $W(m,T)$}

-Since the external geometry of the HR spacetime depends on the two parameters $m$ and $T$, so does the \emph{transition amplitude} $W(m,T)$ associated to the quantum region.
+Since the exterior geometry depends on the two parameters $m$ and $T$, so will the \emph{transition amplitude} $W(m,T)$ associated to the quantum region.
 This happens as follows.
-The HR geometry induces an intrinsic geometry $q_{m,T}$ and an extrinsic geometry $K_{m,T}$ on the boundary $\mathcal{B}$.
+The exterior geometry induces an intrinsic geometry $q_{m,T}$ and an extrinsic geometry $K_{m,T}$ on the boundary $\mathcal{B}$.
 These depend on $m$ and $T$ since the full metric does.
 Let $\Psi_{m,T} \equiv \Psi[q_{m,T},K_{m,T}]$ be a coherent semiclassical state peaked on this 3d boundary geometry.
-Then, \be W(m,T)= \langle W|\Psi_{m,T}\rangle \ee is the amplitude for the geometry transition where $\langle W \vert$ denotes the \emph{spinfoam amplitude}, discussed below.
+Then, \be W(m,T)= \langle W|\Psi_{m,T}\rangle \ee is the amplitude for the geometry transition where $\langle W \vert$ denotes the \emph{spinfoam amplitude map}.
 We invite the reader to compare Figure \ref{fig:rotatedFireworks} with Figures \ref{fig:lens} and \ref{fig:ansatz} for this point.